 Insert a reasonable amount of interest to be paid on unpaid invoices.
 For long duration projects, the Architect and Client may wish to alter this article to specify a percentage above the prime lending rate of a specified financial institution, in effect at the time the payment was due.
+Prompt payment and adjudication legislation in some jurisdictions may have an impact on the time limits for payment and conflict resolution.

 If, at any time during provision of the Services, the Construction Cost Estimate or the lowest compliant bid or the lowest negotiated proposal exceeds the Construction Budget, and the excess is less than or more than 15% as the case may be, the provisions of GC 4.4, or GC 4.5 and 4.6, shall apply.
-Alternatively, if the Architect and the Client wish to agree to a percentage other than 15%, that percentage shall be %.
+Alternatively, if the Architect and the Client wish to agree to a percentage other than 15%, that percentage shall be \\\\\%.